BGorenc/WiFi_Controlled_Lightsaber/README.md

 You will obviously have to think about the wire length you need for your implementation.
 However, keep in mind your data lines should be kept close to 3 meters or less so you don't suffer weakening the integrity of your signal.

-Finally, don't forget to set up the Kasa plug so the you can remotely turn on and off the power to your Lightsaber.
+Finally, if you are using the Kasa plug don't forget to set it up so that you can remotely turn on and off the power to your Lightsaber.
 This plug works through both Google Home and Alexa and is pretty intuitive to set up.

 <ins>**18 Awg:**</ins>
     - Used to run power to the LED strips and the Arduino